cygni/texas-holdem-client-javascript/events.md

   "version": "1.1.22-SNAPSHOT"
 }
 ```
-* `PlayerBetSmallBlindEvent`: Small blinds are placed automatically by game server.
+* `PlayerBetSmallBlindEvent`: Small blinds are placed automatically by the game server.
 A notification is sent to all clients when this happens.
 The player placing the small blind and the amount is included in the event.
 ```yaml
 {
   "player": {